Jefrychristiawan/SMSFraud/README.md

-# 📌 SMS Fraud Classification in Indonesia using Machine Learning & Deep Learning
+# 📌 Classifying Fraud in Indonesia Short Message Service (SMS) Using Machine Learning and Deep Learning

 ## 📖 Overview
 This project investigates the classification of Indonesian SMS messages into **Fraud**, **Advertisement**, and **Normal** categories using various **machine learning** and **deep learning** models.
 The research evaluates the performance of models like **Hybrid CNN-LSTM, Naïve Bayes, Support Vector Machine (SVM), and IndoBERT embeddings**, with **ensemble learning** achieving the best results.